best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Both Tommee Tippee and Philips Avent do a great job, so the choice comes down to your baby and your routine.

-• Tommee Tippee: Choose this if you want a breast-like teat, don’t mind a few extra parts, and like the heat-sensing feature.
+• Tommee Tippee: Choose this if you want a breast like teat, don’t mind a few extra parts, and like the heat sensing feature.

 • Philips Avent: Choose this if you prefer fewer parts, quicker cleaning, and a simple design that saves time and stress.

-No bottle will completely stop colic.
+Please remember: no bottle will completely stop colic.

 Have you tried either of these bottles?